Nitin-Chandru/Retention-Decision-System/README.md

 # 🧩 Customer Retention Decision System
 ### Turning churn data into retention actions

-This project is not a churn prediction exercise.
+An interactive system that explains *why customers leave* and guides the right retention action — not just who might churn.

-It explores a more practical question:
+This project explores a practical question:

 > If a company knows customers are leaving, how should it decide *what to do*?